 Bride(shuffling through her very stuffed wedding planner): “Hmm…Well.
 I’m not really sure.
 What questions do you usually get asked?”

-What DO clients usually ask me when they are in search of the perfect wedding photog.
+What DO clients usually ask me when they are in search of the perfect wedding photog?
 I get this question all the time, so often so, that I thought it might be beneficial to write up a few of the most popular questions that I have been asked, as well as important questions that I think should be asked.
 These can help you get to know me a little bit better though and also help answer those pending questions on your wedding day checklist.

-Here’s a list of the top things to ask when hiring a wedding photographer(and my 10 answers).
+Here’s a list of the top 10 things to ask when hiring a wedding photographer(and my 10 answers).

 1. How long have you been in business and how many weddings have you shot?

-2. Do you have a portfolio that I can view of weddings you’ve shot, from the start to the finish?
+2. Do you have a portfolio that I can view of weddings that you’ve shot, from the start to the finish?

-3. Do you have any references?
+3. Do you have proof of liability insurance?

 4. How involved are you with the flow of our wedding day?
 Can you provide posing assistance if needed?

 During your wedding, I watch and listen A LOT.
 I understand that traditional shots are often a must and that sometime I may need to remind you that you haven’t taken a certain posed photo on your shot list with Aunt X, Y, and Z. But for the most part, I usually stay in the shadows without drawing attention to myself during key events.
 I will absolutely assist you in posing when it comes to Bridal Party Portraits and Bride and Groom Portraits when needed.
 Smiles come out naturally at weddings, and I want your photos to reflect that, so I may stay back for a moment and let you have some fun.
-You’ll never hear me say the phrase “Now smile and say cheese!” but I’ll definitely step in and give you some guidance if you feel awkward or just don’t know what to do.
+You probably won’t hear me say the phrase “Now smile and say cheese!” but I’ll definitely step in and give you some guidance if you feel awkward or just don’t know what to do.

-5. Do you have a 2nd photographer or an assistant?
+5. Do you have a 2nd photographer?

-7. Do you have back up equipment in case something breaks or malfunctions on our wedding day?
+6. Do you have back up equipment in case something breaks or malfunctions on our wedding day?